 What will be your last word to those around you?
 I would like to know, please leave a comment, so other can know as well.

 Five Steps to Heal Your Heart and Purify Your Soul

-All Scripture is from the ESV.
-If you find my posts and website helpful, then please share the links with your friends and family, hopeforcompletehealing.com.
-The information is copyright protected and no part of the posts or my book may be reproduced without proper citation to Joyce Hanscom.
+All verses are from the English Standard Bible unless otherwise indicated.
+If you find my posts and website helpful, please share the links with your friends and family, hopeforcompletehealing.com.
+The information is copyright protected.
+No part of the posts or my book may be reproduced without proper citation to Joyce Hanscom and this website.